 Flat Monthly Fee

 A fixed amount regardless of your ad spend.
-This is what I prefer, and it's becoming more common in Australia.
+This is what I prefer - it's how I price my own Google Ads management in Perth - and it's becoming more common in Australia.
 Published examples range from $400 to $2,500+ depending on the tier.
 The advantage is predictable costs and no conflict of interest around ad spend levels.

 Hourly